 Evergreen Ancestry is run by Anne Mealia.

 I have been carrying out my own family history research in Yorkshire and Ireland for many years and I have an MA in History and a Higher Certificate in Genealogy from the IHGS (Institute of Heraldic and Genealogical Studies).
+I am an Associate Member of AGRA.
 I previously worked as a librarian and records manager in universities and local government and this has given me an in depth knowledge of records and archives and their historical context.

 I have a PTLLS qualification to teach adults and run regular courses on family history at Calderdale Adult Learning and can provide one to one tuition.